chicoreus/cco_poc/README.md

 the default database should be **mysql** in this repo, see the liquibase.properties  <br>
 You **have to** create the database 'paul' before running the project<br>
 mysql> create database paul;<br>

+## at his moment : support for 2 database-engines
+The basic configuration is in the following 2 files.
+1. for postgreSQL liquibase.postgresql.properties
+2. for MySQL liquibase.mysql.properties

-if you would like to change to postgreSQL:
+### to change from mysql to postgreSQL
-1. be sure that you have postgresql installed
+1. be sure that you have postgreSQL installed
 2. create the database 'paul', check the credentials in the liquibase.postgresql.properties-file
-2. replace liquibase.properties with the liquibase.postgresql.properties.
+3. replace liquibase.properties with the liquibase.postgresql.properties.
+runt the project

 ## How to run the Liquibase-project
 To run the project<br>